-If you choose to take part in this study you will need to:
+If you chose to take part in this study you will need to:

-- Keep your study appointments. - Tell your doctor about: - all medications and supplements you are taking - any side effects - any doctors' visits or hospital stays outside of this study - if you have been or are currently in another research study.
+- Keep your study appointments

+- Tell your doctor about:

+- All medications and supplements you are taking

+- Any side effects

+- Any doctor's visits or hospital stays outside of this study

+- If you have been or are currently in another research study

-For women: Do not get pregnant or breastfeed while taking part in this study.
-For men: Do not father a baby while taking part in this study.
-For all: Tell your study doctor right away if you think that you or your partner have become pregnant during the study or within 6 months after your last dose of study drug.
+Do not get pregnant or breastfeed while taking part in this study.

+Tell your study doctor right away if you think that you or your partner have become pregnant during the study or within 5 months after the last dose of study treatment.